sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-ec2.md

   "ec2": {}
 }{{< /highlight >}}

 You're seeing that correctly--in order to use the EC2 integration, all you need to do is create `/etc/sensu/conf.d/ec2.json` with an empty hash under the `ec2` scope.
-For this to work, you'll also have specify an IAM role for each of the EC2 instances functioning as Sensu Enterprise servers.
-To read more about how to accomplish this, see the [AWS guide for creating an IAM role][6].
+We'll now take a look at what needs to be done on AWS.

+1. Start by navigating to the [AWS IAM Console][7].

+2. Click "Policies".

+![ec2_policies][8]
+3. Next, click "Create policy".

+![ec2_policies_create][9]
+4. Click the "JSON" tab

+![ec2_policies_json][10]
+5. Paste in the text below:

+{{< highlight json >}}
+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Effect": "Allow",
+            "Action": [
+                "ec2:DescribeInstances"
+            ],
+            "Resource": [
+                "*"
+            ]
+        }
+    ]
+}{{< /highlight >}}
+6. Click "Review policy"

+![ec2_policies_review][11]
+7. Give the poicy a recognizable name and description, then click "Create policy".

+![ec2_policies_create][12]
+8. Next, we'll create the role that you'll attach to any Sensu Enterprise Instances you create.
+Click on "Roles" and "Create role"

+![ec2_role][13]
+9. Select "EC2" as the service that will use the role, and click "Next: Permissions"

+![ec2_role_permissions][14]
+10. In the search box, search for the policy you created step 7 and click the check box next to in, then proceed to "Next: Review"

+![ec2_role_policy_attach][15]
+11. Give the role a recognizable name and description, then click "Create role".

+![ec2_role_create][16]

+Now that we've created a policy and a role for the integration, we'll need to attach it to our Sensu Enterprise instance.
+You can do this during step 3 of creating any instance via the EC2 console:

+![ec2_role_create][17]

+Now that we have the policy and role created, and the role attached to an instance, let's see this in action on a test instance:

+![ec2_test_gif][18]

 ## Wrapping Up